 In other countries, they’re identified as duplex houses.

-In URA guild lines, the land sizes of semi-detached houses must come with a minimum of 200 Square metres and a width (Frontage) of not less than eight metres.
+In URA guidelines, the land sizes of semi-detached houses must come with a minimum of 200 Square metres and a width (Frontage) of not less than eight metres.

-Most of the new development, the developers will follow the minimum requirement and most of the dwelling Semi-detached house is made in this land sizes.
+For most of the new development, the developers will follow the minimum requirement and most of the dwelling Semi-detached house is made on this land sizes.

 For old development, you would possibly be able to locate some units with bigger land sizes.